Adaptive Learning (Student)

 students-learning-goals-statistics

-When clicking on a competency, a page opens and displays detailed statistics about the competency together with all linked lecture units and exercises.
-The two rings show the student’s advancement: The green ring describes the progress, the percentage of completed lecture units and achieved scores exercises.
+When clicking on a competency, a page displays detailed statistics about the competency and all linked lecture units and exercises.
+The two rings show the student’s advancement: The green ring describes the progress, the percentage of completed lecture units, and the achieved exercise scores.
 The red ring indicates the mastery, which shows the overall advancement toward competency completion.

 If the mastery diverges from the progress, the student can see the main reason for this divergence as a tooltip next to the mastery value.